amenadiel/google-maps-documentation/docs/PlacesService.md

 **Return Value:**  None

 Similar to the nearbySearch function, with the following differences: the search response will include up to 200 places, identified only by their geographic coordinates and place\_id.
-Notice: Radar Search is **deprecated** as of June 30, 2017.
-This feature will be turned down on June 30, 2018, and will no longer be available after that date.

 textSearch